Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Modeling The Relationship between NM and AMS Measurements

-In this study, we aim to establish the relationship between NM data and proton flux on AMS.
-Therefore, we align the imputed NM data with AMS data by date, thereby creating a paired NM-AMS dataset that serves as inputs and outputs for training a calculated model.
-Specifically, the input data encompasses complete NM data from May 20, 2011, to October 29, 2019, featuring 18 input variables, each corresponding to data from an individual NM station.
+In this study, we aim to establish the relationship between NM count rates and proton flux on AMS.
+Therefore, we align the imputed NM dataset with AMS proton flux by date, thereby creating a paired NM-AMS dataset that serves as inputs and outputs for training a calculated model.
+More details on how to perform time series imputation on NM count rates and obtain the complete imputed NM dataset are presented in Appendix \ref{sec2}.
+Specifically, the input features encompass complete NM count rates from May 20, 2011, to October 29, 2019, featuring 18 input variables, each corresponding to data from an individual NM station.
 The model output represents the daily proton flux measured by AMS across various rigidity intervals for the same time period.